Alex-G-Strong/Alex-G-Strong.github.io/content/posts/intro to the blog/index.md

 I am not Aboriginal Australian (I am American from that countries south west), nor am I going to intentionally live away from "front country" society.
 But I will be going on a grand adventure to "go and see", and live in a way different than my usual.

 To me, a Walkabout is the kind of adventuring that sweeps you up with it.
-You go and put yourself into a position to make
+You go and put yourself into a position to be in front of something that is happening.

+I am going solo, but I have no doubt I will have friends along the way.
+I am going without a plan, but suspect that the plan will gel, and become a clear path.
+I am writing, but spending the time to reflect as much as anything else.

 ## Convinced?